 Since most of the Black Hills Rockhound Area is remote and untouched, there are opportunities for dispersed camping.
 If you prefer to overnight at a developed campground, you'll find two at BLM lands near the Black Hills Rockhound Area.
 You can stay up to 14 days at either of these developed sites:

-At Owl Creek Campground (40 minutes from Black Hills Rockhound Area), you can sleep perched on a cliff overlooking the Old Safford Bridge.
+You can sleep perched on a cliff overlooking the Old Safford Bridge just 40 minutes from Black Hills Rockhound Area at Owl Creek campground.
 There are seven campsites, each with a picnic table, ramada and grill.
 Restrooms and trash cans are also available.
-The fee is $5/night.

-Additionally, Flying W Group Day Use Area offers day-use-only recreation.
+The Flying W Group Day Use Area offers day-use-only recreation.
 Neighboring Riverview Campground, this area includes picnic tables, drinking water, restrooms, horseshoe pits, grills, a large ramada, trash cans, parking and access to Cottonwood Trailhead.
 You can enjoy Flying W on a first-come, first-served basis if it's not reserved.
-Groups can reserve the area for the following fees: $50 for 1-50 people, $75 for 50-75 people, $100 for 75-100 people.
+Groups can reserve the area for a tiered fee based on group size.

 "The ease of access from Highway 191 is one of the things about Black Hills Rockhound Area that appeals to most people," says Cooke.
 (And of course, the chance to scour the land for the rare fire agate.)
 "The area is remote, but access isn't difficult."